How to Crack Your Lower Back?

 - Lie with your back flat on the ground, your knees bent, and your feet flat on the ground.

-- Active the deep core muscles to press the lower spine into the ground.
+- Activate the deep core muscles to press the lower spine into the ground.

 - Remain in this position for five seconds before releasing.